ANSSI-FR/rust-guide/src/06_ffi.md

 > ### Rule {{#check FFI-TCONS | Use consistent types at FFI boundaries}}
 >
 > Types must be consistent on each side of the FFI boundary.
+>
+> Although some details may be hidden on one side with respect to the other
+> (typically to make a type opaque), types on both sides must have the same size
+> and the same alignment requirement.

 Concerning enums with fields in particular, the corresponding types in C (or C++) are not obvious, cf. [RFC 2195].